aretasg/High-throughput-molecular-docking/README.md

-# High-throughput-molecular-docking
+# High-throughput-molecular-docking and virtual screening

-The repository includes multiple Python scripts for high throughput ligand, receptor/enzyme preparation and molecular docking using AutoDock Vina.
+The repository includes multiple Python scripts for high throughput ligand, receptor/enzyme preparation, molecular docking and virtual screening using AutoDock Vina (Trott and Olson, 2009).

+For a full description of the pipeline please see Suplementary_mat.pdf

 prepare_ligand4.py; prepare_receptor4.py; bin folder are distributed as part of MGLTools 1.5.6 and all the ownership is credited to their respective authors (Morris et al., 2009).